 New or readmitted students whose test scores on the college's placement tests identify academic needs will enroll in DVS courses in math, reading and/or writing before entering the courses required for their degrees.
 Students who are attending college for the first time should enroll in COL 105 to help them succeed in college.
 Students who have been out of school for a while or who did not plan to go to college while in high school should enroll in COL 103 to improve personal study habits and skills.
-Students who want to investigate career options or who are unsure of their career field can enroll in IDS 102.
-Students who would like to expand their cultural foundation can enroll in HSS 100.
+COL105 is transferrable while COL103 generally does not transfer to other institutions.